Phases of clinical research: Adaptive design

 The design of individual trials may be altered during a trial – usually during Phase II or III – to accommodate interim results for the benefit of the treatment, adjust statistical analysis, or to reach early termination of an unsuccessful design, a process called an "adaptive design".
-Examples are the 2020 World Health Organization Solidarity Trial, European Discovery trial, and UK RECOVERY Trial of hospitalized people with severe COVID-19 infection, each of which applies adaptive designs to rapidly alter trial parameters as results from the experimental therapeutic strategies emerge.
+Examples are the 2020 World Health Organization Solidarity trial, European Discovery trial, and UK RECOVERY Trial of hospitalized people with severe COVID-19 infection, each of which applies adaptive designs to rapidly alter trial parameters as results from the experimental therapeutic strategies emerge.

 Adaptive designs within ongoing Phase II–III clinical trials on candidate therapeutics may shorten trial durations and use fewer subjects, possibly expediting decisions for early termination or success, and coordinating design changes for a specific trial across its international locations.

-Success rate
+Failure rate

-For vaccines, the probability of success ranges from 7% for non-industry-sponsored candidates to 40% for industry-sponsored candidates.

-A 2019 review of average success rates of clinical trials at different phases and diseases over the years 2005-15 found a success range of 5-14%.
+Some 90% of drug candidates fail once entering Phase I trials.
+A 2019 review of average success rates of clinical trials at different phases and diseases over the years 2005–15 found a success range of only 5–14% overall.
 Separated by diseases studied, cancer drug trials were on average only 3% successful, whereas ophthalmology drugs and vaccines for infectious diseases were 33% successful.
 Trials using disease biomarkers, especially in cancer studies, were more successful than those not using biomarkers.
 A 2010 review found about 50% of drug candidates either fail during the Phase III trial or are rejected by the national regulatory agency.

-Phase II/III cost
+For vaccines, the overall probability of success ranges from 7% for non-industry-sponsored candidates to 40% for industry-sponsored candidates.

+Cost of trials by phases

+From discovery in the laboratory of a molecule with drug potential through the years-long process establishing an approved drug, the overall cost of development through all the stages of preclinical and clinical research is about $2 billion.

+In the early 21st century, a typical Phase I trial conducted at a single clinic in the United States ranged from $1.4 million for pain or anesthesia studies to $6.6 million for immunomodulation studies.
+Main expense drivers were operating and clinical monitoring costs of the Phase I site.

-The amount of money spent on Phase II/III trials depends on numerous factors, with therapeutic area being studied and types of clinical procedures as key drivers.
-Phase II studies may cost as much as $20 million, and Phase III as much as $53 million.
+The amount of money spent on Phase II or III trials depends on numerous factors, with therapeutic area being studied and types of clinical procedures as key drivers.
+Phase II studies may cost as low as $7 million for cardiovascular projects, and as much as $20 million for hematology trials.

+Phase III trials for dermatology may cost as low as $11 million, whereas a pain or anesthesia Phase III trial may cost as much as $53 million.
+An analysis of Phase III pivotal trials leading to 59 drug approvals by the US Food and Drug Administration over 2015–16 showed that the median cost was $19 million, but some trials involving thousands of subjects may cost 100 times more.

+Across all trial phases, the main expenses for clinical trials were administrative staff (about 20% of the total), clinical procedures (about 19%), and clinical monitoring of the subjects (about 11%).